Most Famous Metal Bands and Their Logos

 Logo Deftones

 The Deftones logo is intentionally strict and minimalist, reflecting their musical atmosphere.
 The group’s name is presented in a heavy font.
 The letters’ weight and monumentality convey the experimental spirit of their sound, skillfully blending nu-metal, alternative rock, and shoegaze.
-The external simplicity of the emblem hides deeper layers of meaning, reminiscent of the band’s music, full of unexpected solutions.
+The emblem’s external simplicity hides deeper layers of meaning, reminiscent of the band’s music, full of unexpected solutions.
 The musicians have repeatedly changed album styles, and the strict font reflects consistency in their creative approach, despite genre experiments.

 Amon Amarth